Hypernetworks: cluster synchronisation is a higher-order effect: Balanced partitions and robust synchrony

-The following are equivalent: \begin{itemize} \item[{\it i)}] The partition $P$ is balanced. \item[{\it ii)}] ${\rm Syn}_P$ is invariant under any {\bf N}-admissible map, i.e., it is robust. \item[{\it iii)}] ${\rm Syn}_P$ is invariant under any polynomial {\bf N}-admissible map of degree at most $\frac{k(k+1)}{2}$, where $k$ is the order of the hypernetwork. \end{itemize} \end{thr} We split the proof of \Cref{mainthr} into two main parts.
+The following are equivalent: \begin{itemize} \item[{\it i)}] The partition $P$ is balanced. \item[{\it ii)}] ${\rm Syn}_P$ is invariant under any {\bf N}-admissible map, i.e., it is robust. \item[{\it iii)}] ${\rm Syn}_P$ is invariant under any polynomial {\bf N}-admissible map of degree at most $\frac{k(k+1)}{2}$, where $k$ is the order of the hypernetwork. \end{itemize} \end{theorem} We split the proof of \Cref{mainthr} into two main parts.
 The first part deals with the implication ${\it i)} \implies {\it ii)}$ and is relatively straightforward and similar to the proof for dyadic networks.
 Note that the implication ${\it ii)} \implies {\it iii)}$ is trivial.
 The second part of the proof concerns the implication ${\it iii)} \implies {\it i)}$.
-This implication is considerably harder to prove than the corresponding implication for dyactic networks, and requires that we first develop some combinatorial machinery.
+This implication is considerably harder to prove than the corresponding implication for \noter{dyadic} networks.

 \begin{proof}[Proof of \Cref{mainthr}, ${\it i)} \implies {\it ii)}$] Assume that the partition $P$ is balanced and that $v_1$ and $v_2$ are in the same element of $P$.
 Then $v_1$ and $v_2$ are of the same vertex-type and there is a hyperedge-type-preserving bijection $\alpha: t^{-1}(v_1) \to t^{-1}(v_2)$ so that for each hyperedge $h_1\in t^{-1}(v_1)$ and every source index $i$, the sources $s_i(h_1)$ and $s_i(\alpha(h_1))$ are also in the same element of the partition $P$.
 For $x \in {\rm Syn}_P$, we thus have that $x_{s_i(h_1)}= x_{s_i(\alpha(h_1))}$ for every $i$, which we may write as ${\bf x}_{s(h_1)} = {\bf x}_{s(\alpha(h_1))}$.
 It follows that for any admissible map and any $x\in {\rm Syn}_P$, we have that